-Faces covered in ash and paint, these are the Hindu holy men who live their lives away from everyday society.
-There are four to five million sadhus in India today and they are widely respected for their holiness, while also feared by some who believe they have the power to inflict curses.
+There are five million sadhus in India today, and they are widely respected for their holiness, while also feared by some who believe they have the power to inflict curses.

-They frequently smoke cannabis which, although illegal for everyone else, is said to help them communicate with #Shiva, on of the most popular Hindu gods.
+They frequently smoke cannabis which, although illegal for everyone else, is said to help them communicate with #Shiva, one of the most popular Hindu gods.